Anticyclotomic p-adic l-functions and the exceptional zero phenomenon: Introduction

 Assume that $A$ has either ordinary good or multiplicative reduction modulo $\cP$.
-Our starting point is the construction of $\C_p$-valued measures of $\cG_{E,\cP}$ attached to $A$, with good interpolation properties.
-In the literature, we can find constructions of such measures in some particular cases: for $F=\Q$ and $E/\Q$ not ramified at $p$, we have the work of Bertolini-Darmon (see \cite{B-D1} and \cite{B-D4}); for arbitrary $F$, we have the work of Van Order also under certain restrictions for the ramification of $E/F$ (see \cite{V-Ord1} and \cite{V-Ord2}).
-In this paper, we provide alternative constructions valid for arbitrary totally imaginary quadratic extensions $E/F$.
-Note the novelty of these constructions, even for $F=\Q$, when $E/\Q$ ramifies at $p$.
-We denote by $\mu_{E,\cP}^I$ and $\mu_{E,\cP}^{II}$ the corresponding measures in the definite and indefinite situations, respectively.
-In analogy with the cyclotomic setting, our definite $p$-adic measure $\mu_{E,\cP}^I$ interpolates the critical values $L(A/E,\chi,1)$ for any finite character $\chi$ of $\cG_{E,\cP}$ (Theorem \ref{intprop1}).
-In the indefinite case, the corresponding $p$-adic measure $\mu_{E,\cP}^{II}$ interpolates $p$-adic logarithms of certain Heegner points whose height is given by the derivative $L'(A/E,\chi,1)$ (Theorem \ref{intprop2}).
-In both scenarios (and also including the cyclotomic setting), the interpolation property involves an Euler factor $e_\cP(A/E,\chi)$ that is not identically zero.
+Our starting point is the construction of $\C_p$-valued measures of $\cG_{K,\cP}$ attached to $A$, with good interpolation properties.
+In the literature, we can find constructions of such measures in some particular cases: for $F=\Q$ and $K/\Q$ not ramified at $p$, we have the work of Bertolini-Darmon (see \cite{B-D1} and \cite{B-D4}); for arbitrary $F$, we have the work of Van Order also under certain restrictions for the ramification of $K/F$ (see \cite{V-Ord1} and \cite{V-Ord2}).
+In this paper, we provide alternative constructions valid for arbitrary totally imaginary quadratic extensions $K/F$.
+We denote by $\mu_{K,\cP}^{\df}$ and $\mu_{K,\cP}^{\ind}$ the corresponding measures in the definite and indefinite situations, respectively.
+In analogy with the cyclotomic setting, our definite $p$-adic measure $\mu_{K,\cP}^{\df}$ interpolates the critical values $L(A/K,\chi,1)$ for any finite order character $\chi$ of $\cG_{K,\cP}$ (Theorem \ref{intprop1}).
+In the indefinite case, the corresponding $p$-adic measure $\mu_{K,\cP}^{\ind}$ interpolates $p$-adic logarithms of certain Heegner points whose height is given by the derivative $L'(A/K,\chi,1)$ (Theorem \ref{intprop2}).
+In both scenarios (and also including the cyclotomic setting), the interpolation property involves an Euler factor $e_\cP(A/K,\chi)$ that is not identically zero.
+We remark that our construction of $\mu_{K,\cP}^{\df}$ admits generalizations to $p$-adic measures (seen as Stickelberger elements) attached to arbitrary quadratic extensions $K/F$ (see Bergunde and Gehrmann \cite{B-G} and \cite{lennart-felix}), indeed, we explain in \S \ref{globdistmeas} that the degenerate case of $K=F\times F$ corresponds to Spiess construction of the cyclotomic $p$-adic L-function \cite{Spiess}.